ericdke/NATOPhoneOSX/README.md

 # NATOPhoneOSX

-A very simple and tiny OSX app to encode/decode [NATO alphabet](https://en.wikipedia.org/wiki/NATO_phonetic_alphabet).
+The support app for the tutorial in French published on [Aya.io](http://aya.io/blog/swift-pour-os-x/): a very simple and tiny OSX app to encode/decode [NATO alphabet](https://en.wikipedia.org/wiki/NATO_phonetic_alphabet).

-This was made as an exercise to learn Swift.

-There's nothing fancy about it - quite the contrary, it's rather minimalistic - but I thought it could maybe give hints to absolute beginners.

-It's also the support app for the tutorial in French published on [Aya.io](http://aya.io/blog/swift-pour-os-x/).

 # License